fbpx

 Should Children Memorize Sight Words?

-Pros of Memorizing Sight WordsIf the most frequently used words in texts are memorized and the child doesn’t have to take time to stop and decode the words, the child can read more quickly and pleasantly.
+Pros of Memorizing Sight WordsIf the child memorizes the most frequently used words in texts and doesn’t have to take time to stop and decode the words, then he or she can read more quickly and pleasantly.

 Cons of Memorizing Sight WordsMost of the Dolch and Fry kindergarten sight words can be decoded easily.